 This magnificent gold ring with a large oval cabochon-cut pink tourmaline of around 27 carats was designed by one of the greatest modernist jewellery designers, Andrew Grima.
 The hand-made eighteen-carat gold setting is constructed in Grima’s characteristic ‘brick technique’ in which individual gold bricks are used to build up the shank of the ring.
 The setting is finished with brilliant-cut diamonds.
 Designer Andrew Grima is regarded as one of the most influential post-war designers in Britain.
 His jewels feature large, colourful stones, often in the original rough state.
 Fire opals, agates, rutile quartz and—as in this ring— tourmalines were set off with more traditional precious stones like diamonds and sapphires.
 The gold settings range from asymmetrical and angular to rounded and naturalistic.

-A Marvellous Modernist Ring
+A Marvellous Modernist Ring by Grima

 Grima, the son of a Maltese father and Italian mother, was born in Rome in 1921.
 The family moved to London while he was still a child, and he attended St Joseph’s College.
 He subsequently studied mechanical engineering at what is now the University of Nottingham.
 During the Second World War he served as an engineer in the British Army in Burma.
 On his return he wanted to pursue his passion for drawing and painting, but when he found that most art colleges were still closed, he enrolled on a secretarial course.
 The only man in a class full of women, he met Helène Haller, his future wife.
 Helène’s adoptive father, Franz Haller, had a jewellery firm, H.J.
 Company, and Grima started to work in the accounts department in 1946.
 Two years later, when travelling salesmen called in with a case full of Brazilian stones—aquamarines, citrines, tourmalines, rough amethysts—he persuaded his father-in-law to buy the whole lot.